BlueMagenta/laravel-preset-admin/readme.md

 # Scaffold Admin Template for Laravel
-The package will generate admin template (and it's dependencies) for you, so you can start to create your pages directly.
-No need to setting up the template from the scratch
+The package will generate admin template and it's dependencies for you, so you can start to create your pages directly.
+No need to set up the template from the scratch

 ## Installation